ReneTode/My-AppDaemon/AppDaemon_for_Beginner/Part_1(listen_state_and_get_state).md

 So if you know your way around in yaml, jinja, etc. there is no actual need to start using AppDaemon unless you run into some boundaries.

 Now you know why I use AppDaemon, so let’s start with some basic understanding.

+First i need to tell you a bit about the structure from appdaemon 3.
+In our appdaemon.yaml we can set our apps directory.
+If you dont set it there it will default to conf/apps (where conf is the directory that contains your appdaemon.yaml)
+That directory is very important to us, because we only can create our apps there.
+Every app has 2 parts:
+- a py file that contains your code (like something.py)
+- a yaml file that contains configuration from our app. (like something.yaml) An app can have several instances (we can reuse the py file several times, just by adding another app instance to the yaml) So now you know what I talk about when i talk about a py file, or our yaml Don't get scared by this, I will tell you what to save. ;)

 ## Our first App